 Being a TV, the LG 48 CX OLED has a great selection of inputs including a Composite In (adapter included), a Tuner, and an Ethernet port.
 It doesn't have a DisplayPort input, which is something most monitors have and TVs don't.

 See the LG CX OLED TV review for the full list of input specifications and audio passthroughs.
+If you're looking for something similar with more traditional monitor inputs like DisplayPort, then check out the Gigabyte AORUS FO48U OLED.

 The LG 48 CX OLED has a ton of extra features compared to other monitors, such as a built-in smart operating system.
 There's a great selection of apps available to download on LG's WebOS, so you don't have to turn on your PC to stream content.
 There are also built-in speakers, and it has other features like motion interpolation and the ability to remove judder, which most monitors don't have.